grinnell-cs/csc151-dh/_eboards/eboard37-3.md

 * Sam is slowly catching up.
 * MP5 graded (except for one late submission)
-* Any keyboard snobs want to try an alternate keyboard (cheapo mechanical)?
+* I brought an alternative keyboard for our keyboard snob.

 ### Reminders